What is dual language immersion?

 What is the school schedule?

 The school year begins Sept.
-4th and ends May 24th.
-School begins at 8:00 am every morning and ends at 3:45 pm.
-Parents can drop students off as early as 7:45 am and must pick students up no later than 4:00 pm.
-Beginning October 5th, students will be dismissed at 12:45 on Fridays.
+8th and ends May 28th.
+The school day begins at 8:00 am every morning and ends at 3:00 pm.
+Parents can drop students off as early as 7:45 am and must pick students up no later than 3:15 pm.
+There is no school on Wednesdays and students will be dismissed at 12:45 on Fridays (the daycare is open 5 days a week).

 How are snow days and other inclement weather handled?

 In the event that there is a snow day, we will communicate with parents via text.
-It will also be posted on KWWL.
-As a general rule of thumb, when Waterloo Public cancels, RLCA will cancel.
+As a general rule of thumb, when Waterloo Public Schools cancel, RLCA will cancel.
 We will not make up snow days.